 Lab tests, X-rays and radiation treatment as an inpatient

-Some blood for transfusions in hospital or skilled nursing facility
+The first three units of blood for transfusions in hospital

 Rehabilitation services, such as physical therapy received through home health care